-Lastly, on the top floor, moving further back into an artistic practice long grounded in the notions of construction and perception, we come to a number of works in methacrylate produced in the Seventies and rarely exhibited since then, displayed around his Struttura modulare continua dimensionale (Continuous modular dimensional structure), which was exhibited at a solo show in 1973, presented by Umbro Apollonio.
+Lastly, on the top floor, moving further back into an artistic practice long grounded in the notions of construction and perception, we come to a number of works in methacrylate produced in the ’70s and rarely exhibited since then, displayed around his Struttura modulare continua dimensionale, which was exhibited at a solo show in 1973, presented by Umbro Apollonio.

 But this is no retrospective: the entire project sets out to showcase the vitality of the dialogue that is born out of the relationship between the two parties, rather than the imposition of a single element.

 Campus’s work – which has been explored over the years by art historians and critics such as Luciano Caramel, Enrico Crispolti, Alberto Veca, Salvatore Naitza, Claudio Cerritelli, Marco Meneguzzo and Carlo Pirovano – also opens up to linguistic-structural considerations, such as those offered by the mathematician Bruno D’Amore, or anthropological or theoretical-philosophical analyses like those of Placido Cherchi and Silvana Borutti.
-For this reason the exhibition project will be accompanied by a catalog created for the occasion, which in addition to an essay penned for the occasion by Francesco Tedeschi, includes a conversation between Giovanni Campus and Silvana Borutti, Bruno D’Amore, Francesco Tedeschi, Emma Zanella and Margherita Strada for BUILDING, and ample photographic documentation by Flavio Pescatori of the interventions carried out for the project.
+For this reason the exhibition project will be accompanied by a catalogue created for the occasion, which in addition to an essay penned for the occasion by Francesco Tedeschi, includes a conversation between Giovanni Campus and Silvana Borutti, Bruno D’Amore, Francesco Tedeschi and Emma Zanella for BUILDING, and ample photographic documentation by Flavio Pescatori of the interventions carried out for the project.